inspired travels, Inspired Products and other Travelisms

 Put your phone down and connect with someone.
 Put your phone down and share a meal.

 Put your phone down and be inspired.

-Marlys Giordano is Couristan’s voice on all things creative.
+Marlys Giordano is the Creative Director of Couristan’s Area Rug Division.
 A veteran of the home furnishings world, she has held various positions over her 20+ year career in all facets of the field from buying to sales to trend to product development.
 Marlys travels extensively, both for business and pleasure, and is inspired by the world around her.